Best rosé wine: must try bottles in 2025

 French rosé wine: a taste of elegance and terroir

-French rosé wine is more than a drink—it’s a lifestyle rooted in elegance, simplicity, and terroir.
-France is home to some of the world’s most iconic rosé wines:
+French rosé wine embodies a lifestyle of elegance shaped by the country’s diverse terroir.
+France is home to some of the world’s most iconic and luxurious rosé wines:

-• Provence rosé wine is known for its pale pink, with citrus notes and wild herbs.
+• Provence rosé wine is known for its pale pink, citrus notes and wild herbs aromas.

 • Tavel offers bolder, more structured rose wine styles.

-• The Loire Valley brings bright, fruit-forward charm.
+• The Loire Valley brings bright and fruit forward charm.

 Provence